AdobeDocs/sign-integrations.sv-SE/help/workday/quick-start.md

 ### Exempel: Distribuera dokument {#example-distribute-documents}

-Introducerades i [!DNL Workday] 30, kan uppgiften Massdistribuera dokument eller Uppgifter användas för att skicka ett dokument till en stor grupp (&lt;20 kB) enskilda signerare.
+Introduced in [!DNL Workday] 30, the Mass Distribute Documents or Tasks task can be used to send a single document to a large group (&lt;20K) of individual signers.
 Detta är begränsat till en signatur per dokument.
-En distribution skapas genom att man går till[!UICONTROL Skapa och distribuera dokument eller uppgifter]’ från sökfältet.
+Creation of a distribution is performed by accessing the ‘[!UICONTROL Create Distribute Documents or Tasks]’ action from the search bar.

 Exempel: Skicka ett formulär för personalens eget kapital till alla chefer med [!UICONTROL Global Modern Services].
 Du kan filtrera den ytterligare till enskilda hanterare om du vill.